menzin/About_jQuery/Chapter0.md

 Lines 1-5 and 12-17 are just your typical html, line 6 brings in the jQuery library of functions, and lines 7-11 are where you will make use of those functions.
 That’s it.
 Now you’re ready to find out how to use those jQuery functions.

-* **$( ) calls that library**
+**$( ) calls that library**

-   * That is, $ is a shortcut for calling all the functions in the jQuery library.
+  	That is, $ is a shortcut for calling all the functions in the jQuery library.

-* **Tell jQuery to wait until the DOM is loaded and then we’ll use the library of functions**
+**Tell jQuery to wait until the DOM is loaded and then we’ll use the library of functions**

-    * Often jQuery is used to manipulate the DOM, so we tell jQuery to wait for the DOM to load.
+	Often jQuery is used to manipulate the DOM, so we tell jQuery to wait for the DOM to load. <br>
-    * We do this by typing:
+ 	We do this by typing:

           $(document).ready(function() {//We’ll put our specific instructions here.});

-    * And then inside the { ... } we will tell jQuery what to do once the DOM has loaded.
+	    And then inside the { ... } we will tell jQuery what to do once the DOM has loaded. <br>
-    * So we next need to see what to put inside the { }.
+	    So we next need to see what to put inside the { }. <br>
-    * As an aside, please notice that jQuery does not need to wait for all the images to load – it just needs to know the structure of the DOM.
+	    As an aside, please notice that jQuery does not need to wait for all the images to load – it just needs to know the structure of the DOM.
 This can help speed things up.

 * **Use $() again - Put a selector inside the parentheses of $( )**